Jolijn0101/Product-preview-card-component/README.md

 # Frontend Mentor - Product preview card component

 I made this product preview card component with the design of Fronted Mentor.
-[See the challenge on Frontend Mentor.](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa) Fronted Mentor provides Coding challenges for frontend developers.
+[See the challenge on Frontend Mentor.](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa) Fronted Mentor provides coding challenges for frontend developers.

 ## The challenge